Nominated Candidate for Division K Director

 Toastmasters has already been a huge influence in my personal development and professional career and I would like to continue to serve its members as the Division K Director.
-The experience leading the Division will have a direct impact in my day to day role and future career.
+The experience leading the Division will have a direct impact on my day-to-day role and future career.
 I work for BPP University Business School managing the Programme Support department.
-I am leading an expanding team which makes evident the need more than ever to become a strong leader.
+I am leading an expanding team which makes evident more than ever the need to become a strong leader.
 I recognise that my transition from a ‘manager’ to a ‘leader’ will be critical to the success of the team.

 Why are you applying to become Division Director?

 I am applying to be Division Director because I aspire to be the next leader of my Division working to build on the foundations and achievements of the previous year and gaining beneficial leadership skills by doing this.
 Over the past four years, I have been committed to my roles in Toastmasters and it has given me an opportunity to practice my leadership.
 I now want to go to the next stage in this journey and challenge myself more by leading the Division.
 I would like to continue supporting and serving our Division K members needs and developments.